gradio-app/gradio/website/README.md

 - The guide pages are loaded from the `gradio/guides` folder
 - The documentation is loaded from the docstrings in the library itself.

-The website is launched through the `docker-compose.yml` file in this repository.
+The website is launched through the `docker-compose.yml` file in this directory.

 ## The `homepage` docker